 NASBITE plays a significant role in my professional development.
 I continually gain knowledge and experience through interacting at a national level with other NASBITE members who are true leaders in the field of international trade education, training and export development, especially that focused toward SMEs.
 I highly value and enjoy giving back to the organization, and particularly as a current Board Member (and Treasurer for two terms).
 It is an opportunity to focus my energy and collaborative approach to challenges by contributing to board discussions and initiatives to help grow NASBITE’s membership.
 NASBITE continues to evolve as a highly professional organization in order to serve the growing needs of individuals and organizations.
 I understand the origins, mission and vision of NASBITE.
 Participating in its growth and development, and engaging in working relationships with other Board members, I am committed to actively participate in and promote the organization and what it can do for individuals and entities working in academia and the business community.
 I worked for a founding member and past NASBITE president for many years.
 Her vision for and work with NASBITE was one of the key engines in the development of global business programming at our institution as well as related programming in the State.
 It is a professional and personal responsibility to serve NASBITE.
 Anyone who realizes the value of NASBITE should consider a Board position.

-Amy Coon joined the staff at the University of Wisconsin-Whitewater in the area of Business Outreach at the Global Business Resource Center in 2002.
-Since then she has managed 4 BIE Title 6B grants, and 2 USDA Federal Grants, numerous international market research projects and travel study programs.
-In 2005, Amy and her team at UW-Whitewater were awarded the Wisconsin Governors export award based on the exports to China in the area of agricultural sales, which was close to US$10 million.
-She continues to lecturer at the UW-Whitewater in the areas of International Marketing, Marketing Research, Consumer Behavior and International Business.
-Amy also played a key role in the development and implementation of the International Business Minor and Major curriculum for the College of Business.
-She also coordinates the curriculum the Introduction to International Business course.
-She has a real passion for international business and the development of future global leaders, which continues to be her research focus.
+Dr. Amy Coon is an international business academic/professional with over 12 years of experience in higher education and 20 years as international business.
+Prior to coming to Cardinal Stritch University, Amy worked at the University of Wisconsin-Whitewater in the area of Business Outreach and as an instructor for 10 years.
+During that time she has co-managed four BIE Title 6B grants, and directed two USDA Federal Grants, numerous international market research projects and international travel study programs.
+In 2005, Amy and her team at UW-Whitewater were awarded the Wisconsin Governors export award based on the exports to China in the area of agricultural sales, with gains close to US$10 million.
+Amy also played a key role in the development and implementation of the International Business Minor curriculum for the UW-W College of Business.

 Donna Davisson, CGBP